 Introduces concepts of general, organic, and biochemistry in an integrated rather than a sequential order.
 Topics include the structure and function of atoms, ions and compounds, the periodic table, organic functional groups, biological macromolecules, and an introduction to metabolism.
 This course is required for Nursing majors and can be applied to the Exercise Physiology major.

-Basic principles of human physiology and metabolic processes used to produce and store energy with direct application to acute and chronic exercise.
+Studies basic principles of human physiology and metabolic processes used to produce and store energy with direct application to acute and chronic exercise.
 Structure, function and measurement of the cardiovascular, pulmonary and neuromuscular systems with respect to human activity and athletic performance.
 Measurement of hemodynamic parameters and expired ventilatory gases to determine energy expenditure at rest and during exercise.
-Prerequisite: BIO 2110.

 Scientific theory and practical application of strength training and aerobic exercise to enhance the function and capacity of the musculoskeletal and cardiovascular systems.